Jumping on the AI Rocket Ship to Solve Decades-Old Supply Chain Problems: A Conversation with Verusen’s Vice President Daryl Lu

 In your newest job role, what are your responsibilities?
 What are your goals―both short term and long term?

 At the highest level, I’m responsible for ensuring our customers find success and value from the Verusen platform.
-As long as our customers are able to use our platform as an effective means to reduce materials inventory and costs or clean up their material master data to help feed other corporate initiatives, for example, then we’re creating value.
+As long as our customers are able to use our AI and machine learning platform as an effective means to reduce materials inventory and costs or clean up their material master data to help feed other corporate initiatives, for example, then we’re creating value.

 In the short term, we’re helping companies right now navigate the challenges with coronavirus.
 It’s being able to offer them rapid speed to value.
 We’re providing a three- or four-month limited subscription so that they can recognize those inventory optimization opportunities and verify those from our models.
 If they can find $2 million dollars in savings, for example, we can provide a clear path as to how they actually capture that.